-37 Access
+Access

-Do individuals have the right to access their personal information held by PII owners?
+37 Do individuals have the right to access their personal information held by PII owners?
 Describe how this right can be exercised as well as any limitations to this right.

 Individuals have the right to request access to PII that relates to them.
-Within one month of receipt of a valid request, the data controller must supply a statement that it processes or does not process PII relating to that subject and, if it does so, a description of the PII, the purposes of the processing and recipients or categories of recipients of the PII, the relevant retention period for the PII, a description of the rights available to individuals under the GDPR and that the individual may complain to a supervisory authority and any information available to the controller as to the sources of the PII.
+Within one month of receipt of a valid request, the data controller must confirm that it is or is not processing the individual's PII and, if it does so, provide a description of the PII, the purposes of the processing and recipients or categories of recipients of the PII, the relevant retention period for the PII, a description of the rights available to individuals under the GDPR and that the individual may complain to a supervisory authority and any information available to the data controller as to the sources of the PII, the existence of automated decision-making (including profiling), and the safeguards it provides if it transfers PII to a third country or international organisation.
 The data controller must also provide a copy of the PII in an intelligible form.

 A data controller must be satisfied as to the identity of the individual making the request.
-A data controller does not have to provide thirdparty data where that would breach the privacy of the third party and may reject repeated identical requests, or charge a reasonable fee taking into account the administrative costs of providing the information.
+A data controller does not have to provide third-party data where that would breach the privacy of the third party and may reject repeated identical requests, or charge a reasonable fee taking into account the administrative costs of providing the information.

-In some cases the data controller may withhold PII to protect the individual; for example, where health data is involved, or to protect other important specified public interests such as the prevention of crime.
+In some cases, the data controller may withhold PII to protect the individual; for example, where health data is involved, or to protect other important specified public interests such as the prevention of crime.
 All such exceptions are specifically delineated in the law.